estebillan/ucip/GITHUB_AUTH_SETUP.md

 3. Ensure token is correctly added to GitHub secrets

 ### Repository Access Issues:
-1. Confirm repository name is exactly: `ravinderraju/clientraker`
+1. Confirm repository name is exactly: `steveraju/ucip`
 2. Ensure repository is public or DigitalOcean has been granted access to private repos
+3. Verify you have Owner permissions on the repository

 ## Next Steps